 The Official schematic Map of The Forbidden City, by The Palace Museum.

 Evil Spirits such as the God of Fire.
-Lightning causing a Fire posed a real danger to the all wooden buildings of the Palace.
+Lightning, fallen incense or lamps causing a fire posed a real danger to the all wooden buildings of the Palace.
 For this reason large bronze vats which used to hold water are positioned strategically inside all spaces of the Palace.
-Regardless, fire destroyed many a palace hall.
+Regardless of the precautions taken and the multitude of symbols on buildings and roofs trying to dissuade the gods, throughout the centuries and reign periods of Emperors fire destroyed many a palace hall.

 Front porch of the Lodge of the Nourishment of Nature, the assigned Quarters of a Famous Non-Chinese inhabitant.